 A Crazy Simple Cath Kidston DIY Hanger Craft

-I do love a good Cath Kidston DIY project!
-Any project using Cath Kidston products is always going to be great in my eyes.
-I don’t know about your homes or the state of your laundry rooms but I have A LOT of plastic or wire hangers.
+I don't know about your homes or the state of your laundry rooms but I have A LOT of plastic or wire hangers.

-I don’t even know where they all came from but any project to make them look a little prettier is bound to be a great idea. ^_^
+Honestly, I don't even know where they all came from but any project to make them look a little prettier is bound to be a great idea. ^_^

 I found this fabulous Cath Kidston DIY project via the blog KLA Styling;